kf8a/metadata/Readme.md

   A datatable has many variates and a variate has a unit.

+  The ``/datasets.xml` endpoint generates a [metacat style harvest list](http://databits.lternet.edu/spring-2005/eml-harvesting-ii-preparing-site-metadata-and-harvest-lists) of the public datasets that are marked "pasta ready" in dataset table.

 - Protocol

   A protocol is linked to datatables,they can also be linked to datasets but that usage is deprecated.
 For datasets the protocols of the datatables are collected and presented as a group.